 The matrix contains the eigenvectors of the correlation or covariance matrix.
 These vectors are orthonormal.

-There are two category series: one with the eigenvalues and one with the cumulative proportion of the eigenvalues.
-The latter can be interpreted how much of the original variance that is captured by that principal component together with all preceding components.
+The analysis yields two category series, one with the eigenvalues and one with the cumulative proportion of the eigenvalues.
+The latter can be interpreted as how much of the original variance that is captured by that principal component together with all preceding components.